abhishek2024/Chatbot-Deep-Learning/deeppavlov/models/spellers/error_model/README.md

 ## Usage

 #### Component config parameters:
-* `in` — list with one element: name of this component's input in chainer's shared memory
+* `in` — list with one element: name of this reader's input in chainer's shared memory
-* `out` — list with one element: name for this component's output in chainer's shared memory
+* `out` — list with one element: name for this reader's output in chainer's shared memory
 * `name` always equals to `"spelling_error_model"`
 * `save_path` — path where the model will be saved at after a training session
 * `load_path` — path to the pretrained model